PlainsightPro/dbt-fabricspark-plainsight/README.md

 - Read the [introduction](https://docs.getdbt.com/docs/introduction/) and [viewpoint](https://docs.getdbt.com/docs/about/viewpoint/)

 ## Running locally

-Use livy endpoint to connect to Synapse Spark in Microsoft Fabric.
-The binaries required to setup local environment is not possiblw with Synapse Spark in Microsoft Fabric.
-However, you can configure profile to connect via livy endpoints.
+Use Livy endpoint to connect to Synapse Spark in Microsoft Fabric.
+Configure your profile to connect via Livy endpoints.

 Create a profile like this one: